ivanweiler/Inchoo_HTPayWay/README.md

 Extension is released as open source and it's free to use.
 Inchoo doesn't provide customer support for the extension and can't be hold responsible for any possible problems, test integration properly before using on production store.

-**Magento 2 extension** can be found at https://marketplace.magento.com/inchoo-module-payway.html
+For **Magento 2 extension** inquires, please contact us via http://inchoo.net/contact/